Seapost -> British Transatlantic Sea Post Offices

 Just as new rules for handling mail posted on the high seas came into being [see Paquebot] certain countries began using post offices on board their vessels to sort mail during the voyage to expedite its handling at the next port of call.
 In the case of Great Britain, a joint sea post was installed on board seven ships of the White Star Line operated in conjunction with the U. S. Post Office.
 Special Sea Post cancellers were issued to cancel letters or post cards posted on the voyage.

-White Star initially operated from Liverpool but moved its base to Southampton in 1907.
-In 1908 the cancellation was changed to omit the name of the UK terminating port.
-British sorters also operated on ships of the United States Line which called at Plymouth on eastbound journeys, giving rise to a 'Plymouth' cancellation.
+White Star initially operated from Liverpool but moved some of its New York sailings to Southampton in 1907.
+In 1908 the cancellation was changed to omit the name of the UK originating port.
+British sorters also operated on ships of the US American Line which called at Plymouth on eastbound journeys, giving rise to a 'Plymouth' cancellation.

 The British Sea Post Office - Liverpool